ohjho/image-vqa/README.md

-# image-qna
+# Image Q&A
-Image Q&amp;A, chat to a VLM about your image
+chat to a VLM about your image

+VLM via OpenRouter, Interface via Streamlit, built with LangChain